sgh185/sgh185.github.io/_pages/about.md

 I graduated from Northwestern University with a bachelor's degree in computer science, where I focused on computer systems.
-I was advised by Professors [Peter Dinda](http://pdinda.org/) and [Simone Campanoni](https://users.cs.northwestern.edu/~simonec/) and was an active member of [NU Compilers Group](https://users.cs.northwestern.edu/~simonec/Team.html#Collaboration), [NU’s Prescience Lab](http://www.presciencelab.org/), and the NU Parallelism Group.
+I was advised by [Peter Dinda](http://pdinda.org/) and [Simone Campanoni](https://users.cs.northwestern.edu/~simonec/) and was an active member of [NU Compilers Group](https://users.cs.northwestern.edu/~simonec/Team.html#Collaboration), [NU’s Prescience Lab](http://www.presciencelab.org/), and the NU Parallelism Group.